MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-renew-symmetric-key.md

 Usage : Verify
 ```

-Once you have verified that the symmetric key is indeed associated with the right service principal, you can go ahead and update the service principal's authentication parameters with the new key.
+Once you have verified that the symmetric key is indeed associated with the right service principal, you can update the service principal's authentication parameters with the new key.

-You can now remove the old symmetric key using the [`Remove-MsolServicePrincipalCredential`](https://docs.microsoft.com/powershell/msonline/v1/remove-msolserviceprincipalcredential) command and verify that the key is removed using the `Get-MsolServicePrincipalCredential` command.
+You can then remove the old symmetric key using the [`Remove-MsolServicePrincipalCredential`](https://docs.microsoft.com/powershell/msonline/v1/remove-msolserviceprincipalcredential) command and verify that the key is removed using the `Get-MsolServicePrincipalCredential` command.

 ```
 Remove-MsolServicePrincipalCredential -KeyId acb9ad1b-36ce-4a7d-956c-40e5ac29dcbe -ObjectId 0ee53770-ec86-409e-8939-6d8239880518